kyma-project/telemetry-manager/docs/contributor/pocs/integrate-prometheus-with-telemetry-manager-using-alerting.md

 make install
 make deploy
 ```
 11. Intentionally break any scrape Target to fire the InstanceDown alert.
-Look at Telemetry Manager logs, you should see that Prometheus pushing alerts via the endpoint, which triggers immediate reconciliation.
+Look at Telemetry Manager logs, you should see that Prometheus is pushing alerts via the endpoint, which triggers immediate reconciliation.